 Magnesium crystals buff away dead skin cells while vitamins A, C and E give your skin an antioxidant boost

-Tip 5: Add moisturising ingredients to your routine
+Tip 5: Add hydrating ingredients to your routine

 Swap out any products with harsh chemicals, alcohol or fragrances for those designed with dry skin in mind.
 Make sure each product you use is as hydrating as possible by going for those with moisture-boosting ingredients.